gweiyuongwei/curl/docs/cmdline-opts/verbose.md

 be more suitable options.

 Since curl 8.9, mentioning this option several times increases the level of the trace output.
-However, as before, a single `--no-verbose` will reset it again.
+However, as before, a single `--no-verbose` resets it again.

-Using it twice, e.g. `-vv`, will output time (`--trace-time`) and transfer ids (`--trace-ids`), as well as enable tracing for all protocols (`--trace-config protocol`).
+Using it twice, e.g. `-vv`, outputs time (`--trace-time`) and transfer ids (`--trace-ids`), as well as enable tracing for all protocols (`--trace-config protocol`).

-Adding a third verbose will output transfer content (`--trace-ascii %`) and enable tracing of more components (`--trace-config read,write,ssl`).
+Adding a third verbose outputs transfer content (`--trace-ascii %`) and enable tracing of more components (`--trace-config read,write,ssl`).

-A forth time will add tracing of all network components (`--trace-config network`).
+A forth time adds tracing of all network components.
+(`--trace-config network`).

-Any addition of the verbose option after that will have no effect.
+Any addition of the verbose option after that has no effect.

 If you think this option does not give you the right details, consider using --trace or --trace-ascii instead.
 Or use it only once and use `--trace-config`